What are smart infrastructure and smart cities?

 According to Paul Jacobson, PPPs should be examined under 2 axes: the revenue earning capacity, and the capex.
 The sweet spot for PPPs is formed by projects with high revenue potential and high capex.
 On the opposite, projects with low revenue generation and low or medium capex should rather be procured by means of EPC contract followed by a service contract if necessary.

 Smart infrastructure has become a key component of the future of large and small cities at the global scale.
-PPPs are without doubt one of the best available instruments to design, finance, build and operate it to the benefits of all citizens as the expertise and creativity of private sector in this specific area is acknowledged by all and largely unrivaled.
+PPPs are one of the best available instruments to design, finance, build and operate it to the benefits of all citizens as the expertise and creativity of private sector in this specific area under the right framework are largely unrivaled.